MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 >
 > When you add a docstring to a function or module, python automatically adds this to the `__doc__` attribute of the object.
 >
 > You can also see an object's docstring by typing `object.__doc__` into the Python interpreter.
-For example, to see the docstring associated with the canvas function, `molecool.canvas.__doc__` into the Python interpreter (after importing `molecool`, of course.)
+For example, to see the docstring associated with the calculate_LJ function, use `calculate_LJ.__doc__` )
 {: .callout}

 ### Sections of a Docstring
 There are many ways you could format this docstring (different styles/conventions).
-We recommend using [numpy style docstrings], and this is what the example above and `calculate_distance` function are written in.
+We recommend using [numpy style docstrings], and this is what the example above and `calculate_LJ` function are written in.

 Each docstring has a number of sections which are separated by headings.
 Headings should be underlined with hyphens (`-----`).
 There are many options for sections, we will only cover the most relevant here.
 If you would like to see a full list, check out the documentation for [numpy style docstrings].

 #### 1. Short summary
 A one-line summary that does not use the variable name or the function name.
-In our `calculate_distance` function, this corresponds to the following.
+In our `calculate_LJ` function, this corresponds to the following.

 ~~~
 """